rapind/togproof/README.markdown

 ## Features

 * Personalize your site via the configuration / settings page.
-* Manage your portfolios and showcase your work.
-* Manage your own pages with markdown.
 * Manage and share private galleries with clients easily via secure URL.
 * One-click photo uploads.

-* Automatically apply a watermark to all of your gallery photos.
+## TODO

+* Internationalization.
 * Photo commenting system for both you and your clients.
-* SEO Friendly URLs.
-* Google compliant sitemap.
-* Google analytics integration.
 * Basic view statistics / history for your client galleries.

-## TODO

-* Finish the default theme.
-* Internationalization.
-* Client order assembly / package selection / shopping cart / payment, etc.

 ## Tests